gateixeira/gateixeira.com/content/about.md

 Guilherme holds a Brazilian and Italian citizenship, therefore being legally allowed to work anywhere in the European Union.

 For more details, access his [LinkedIn profile](https://www.linkedin.com/in/gateixeira/).

+## Contact

+If your aim is modernizing your IT Systems, bringing the latest of cloud techonologies together with user experience, don't hesitate to reach out at "contact@gateixeira.com".

 ## Skills